An Ancient Healing Tradition Brings New Opportunities to the West

 The Institute of Chinese Herbology is uniquely qualified to bridge the two cultures and make this Eastern wisdom understandable and practical in the West.
 ICH was founded in 1986 by two Westerners with a combined 50 years of experience in the study and practice of Chinese medicine.

-The proven effectiveness of the ICH educational approach is the result of the founders' extensive backgrounds in Chinese Medicine, their ability to impart their knowledge using Western teaching styles, and their familiarity with the patterns of health and disease common in our society.
+The proven effectiveness of The Institute of Chinese Herbology's educational approach is the result of the founders' extensive backgrounds in Chinese Medicine, their ability to impart their knowledge using Western teaching styles, and their familiarity with the patterns of health and disease common in our society.